trick77/dockerflix/README.md

 If you don't have your own U.S.-located virtual private server yet feel free to use my Dockerflix demo server.
 Just omit the `--remoteip <IP>` parameter when calling the gendns-conf.py script and the Dockerflix demo server's IP address will be used.

-## Updating Dockerflix
+## Updating

-Unless you've made local changes to Dockerflix, this one-liner executed in the cloned repository directory fetches the latest Dockerflix version from Github and creates a new container with the updated version:
+Unless you've made local changes to Dockerflix, this one-liner executed in the cloned repository directory fetches the latest Dockerflix version from Github and creates a new Docker container with the updated version:

 `git pull && docker stop dockerflix ; docker rm dockerflix ; ./build.sh && docker run -d -p 80:80 -p 443:443 --name dockerflix trick77/dockerflix`